-4.3 Utilities for C
+4.4 Utilities for C

-We've provided several utility files for C with useful functions in the sweet gifts directory:
+If you are using C, we have provided several utility files with useful functions in main.c and the support directory:

-• Debugging: dbg.c dbg.h dbg_modes.h colordef.h.
+• Debugging: dbg.c dbg.h.
 Print colored debugging messages.
 You can enable and disable categories of messages based on the environment variable DBG_MODES.
 See node.c for an example of how to use them in your code.
-By default, runNode enables all possible debugging messages.
+By default, node enables only error messages.
 If you want to enable only, say, net layer and routing messages, then you can run:

 '''

-./runNode file.lnx net,route
+DBG MODES=net, route ./node file.lnx

 '''

-See dbg_modes.h for a full list of debugging modes - feel free to add your own!
+See dbg_modes.h for a full list of debugging modes-feel free to add your own!

-- IP checksum calculation: ipsum.c ipsum.h.
-Use this function to calculate the checksum in the IP header for you. - Linked list: list.h. - Hash table: htable.c htable.h, in the pub/htable directory.
+- IP checksum calculation: ipsum.c.
+Use this function to calculate the checksum in the IP header for you. - Linked list: list.h. - Hash table: htable.c htable.h. - IP header: ip.h, equivalent to <netinet/ip.h>. - parseLinks: parseLinks.c parseLinks.c, implementation of parsing the lnx file.
+Feel free to use it directly or modifying it.